alexiusvdt/code-review6/README.md

 * Clone this repo & navigate to the root directory
 * visit [Exchangerate-Api](https://www.exchangerate-api.com/) and sign up for a free API key.
 * Open the .env file and replace the placeholder with your key, including the brackets.
 Do not modify any other text in that file.
 Save & close.the .env file.
+* ensure the .env file is added to your .gitignore before continuing
 * open a command line prompt & navigate to the root directory
 * install all packages with $npm install
 * build the project using $npm run build